 Optical Microfibre Devices and Sensors

-Our group works on the fabrication of devices and sensors based on optical fibre nano-/micro-wires, fibre tapers and couplers, and on the design and fabrication of fibre sensors for X-ray detection.
-Our particular interest is in devices and sensors based on resonators (Q~105-106).
-We have the capability of working with both silica and with compound glasses.
+Our group works on the fabrication of devices and sensors based on optical fibre nano-/micro-wires, fibre tapers and couplers, and their exploitation in sensors, devices and frequency converters for UV and IR generation.

 Central research themes include: